 A motion for continuance is filed when, for whatever reason, the requesting party needs a hearing to be postponed for any amount of time.
 The motion must identify the case, the plaintiff, and the defendant as well as the reason that the party is requesting the continuance.
-Typically, the filing requirements for a motion for continuance are simply filing a copy with the court and serving a copy — i.e., delivering a copy of the document through a court approved means such as certified mail — to the opposing party or his or her attorney.
+Typically, the filing requirements for a continuance are simply filing a copy with the court and serving a copy — i.e., delivering a copy of the document through a court approved means such as certified mail — to the opposing party or his or her attorney.

 There are several reasons for which a party to litigation may file a motion for continuance.
 While it is at the discretion of the judge who is presiding of the case whether or not to grant the motion, the standard is generally whether or not the continuance would be in the interest of justice.
 Continuances are commonly granted for unforeseeable events that occur at the time of a trial.
 For example, a continuance is likely to be granted in the event that the party moves for the continuance for the purpose of attending the funeral of a family member.